-After spending years in restaurant kitchens, it never ceases to surprise me which unnecessary cooking gadgets home cooks are enamored with.
-Meanwhile some of the tools that I could never live without but are rarely seen in homes.
+After spending years in restaurant kitchens, I’m always surprised by which unnecessary cooking gadgets home cooks are enamored with.
+Meanwhile, I rarely see some of the tools that I could never live without!

 Many of the links on my site are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 This means if you click on these links and make a purchase, I may get a small commission.
 There is no extra cost to you.
 In fact, sometimes you may even get an exclusive discount.
 I will only ever recommend products that I truly think you will love!